uskhaan/react-spa-routing/README.md

 Introduction to the React JS routing in a Single Page App commonly used for the landing pages and blogs.
 For using react router, a routing region is defined which contains
-NavLinks
-Container to load content.
+NavLinks and Container to load content.

 # Getting Started with Create React App